AVXAdvanced/FFE/README.md

 FFE is a new (and easier) way to share files with your friends (or really anyone who you want) without other people taking a peek.

-Practically, everyone who uses this program has his/her own Key File (also known as main_key).
-If you have a friend group of 3, for example, everyone shares their key files with everyone.
-If you then encrypt a file (encryption will always accour from the main_key) your friends will also have your key file, which means that all of your friends can open your file.
+Basically, you share your key file with all your friends, and then you can effortlessly share files between eachother without having to enter a password every time.

-FFE supports a single main key (which is changable) and up to 25 extra key files.
+FFE supports a single main key.

 FFE is written in Python, and is fairly lightweight and meant to be accessible for everyone.
 The Requirements will most likely decrease as testing goes on.